mm53bar/sprinkler/README.markdown

 This will set up a new ubuntu image with nginx, postgres and ruby in preparation for your rails app to be served by unicorn.
+All made possible by [Sprinkle](https://github.com/crafterm/sprinkle).

 ##Instructions